 Post-Graduate Public Interest Fellowships

-Fellowships are an excellent way to engage in and explore public service work, make contacts, gain experience, and strengthen future job applications.
+Fellowships are an excellent way to engage in and explore public service work, expand your social justice network, gain experience, and strengthen future job applications.

 What Is a Fellowship?

 The term "fellowship" encompasses a wide variety of programs, but most often it is a program intended to fund work or study for a specific purpose, for a set period of time.
 Fellowships are a gateway to public interest work, particularly into large, national organizations that typically hire attorneys with years of experience.

 Fellowships are an excellent way to learn about public service work, make contacts, gain experience, and strengthen future job applications.
 Fellows are able to use their legal skills to effect positive change for disadvantaged populations, and they generally receive top-rate training and supervision.
 In addition, because application processes are so competitive, a fellowship is an impressive credential.
 Moreover, even if continued employment with a host organization does not materialize, a fellow has a strong professional foundation and contacts on which to build.